 Definition of Inheritance Tax

-Inheritance tax is a tax on the estate of someone who has passed away.
-It’s calculated based on the total value of the deceased’s assets, including their home, savings, investments, and other possessions.
-The tax is usually paid by the executors of the estate before the remaining assets are distributed to the beneficiaries.
+Inheritance Tax (IHT) is a tax levied on the estate of someone who has died.
+It is calculated based on the total value of the deceased’s assets — including their home, savings, investments, pensions (from April 2027, inherited pensions will also become liable for IHT), and other possessions — minus any allowable debts, liabilities, and exemptions.
+The tax is usually paid by the executors or personal representatives of the estate before the remaining assets can be distributed to the beneficiaries.
+During the probate process, sole-name assets such as bank accounts and property are frozen, meaning beneficiaries cannot access anything until IHT has been settled and the Grant of Probate (or Letters of Administration, if there is no will) has been issued by the Probate Registry.

 How Inheritance Tax Works